GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_PreAnalysis_API.md

    - HQLL: `AMF_PA_TAQ_MODE_NONE`

 **Description:**
 Sets the temporal adaptive quantization mode.
 MODE_1 is suitable for non-gaming applications whereas MODE_2 is suitable for gaming applications.
+MODE_2 is supported on encoder memory type DX11.

 ---